arejula27/master-thesis/README.md

 - `delta/storage/target/delta-storage-3.1.0.jar`

 # How to run the custom delta lake with spark
+I provided a `nix-shell` environment to run the experiments.
+You can use it to run the experiment, ensuring that you will have the same environment as me.
+You can also run the experiments with your own environment, but you need to have installed `python3.13`, `Java8`, `sbt` and `spark 3.5.0`.
+If you do not have Nix installed check the [official Nix installation guide](https://nixos.org/download)

 1. Create a virtual environment
 ```bash
 python3 -m venv venv